CesarPabloDominguezPrieto/cesarpablodominguezprieto.github.io/tutoring.md

 ---
 # Tutoring

 One of the things I love most about science is teaching and tutoring students.
 Adapting to each students needs and pace is a challenge I enjoy.
-Teaching has also made me learn and have a complete view of subjects.
 Teaching has pushed me to constantly revisit fundamentals, deepen my understanding, and develop a more complete and connected view of the subjects I work with.

 ## Tutoring Experience